 At Detroit Behavioral Institute – Capstone Academy, it is our mission to provide comprehensive mental health services for youth that will empower and strengthen them in the development of prosocial skills; skills that will also have a positive impact on their families and communities.
 We believe that treatment is a life-long commitment to personal growth and development that is necessary in order to acquire and maintain a healthy lifestyle.
 For this reason, we strive to provide all of the young people that we treat with the tools necessary to face their futures with the confidence they need to be happy and successful.
 Our overall goal is to provide a holistic, therapeutic, social environment that promotes the utilization of evidence-based treatment practices, while also teaching socially appropriate behaviors to the children and adolescents entrusted into our care.
 When practiced consistently, we firmly believe that these learned behaviors will assist in preparing youth for their future, therefore improving the chances of their successful return to the community as well as their adaptation to a healthy and safe lifestyle.

-Types of Treatment Offered at Detroit Behavioral Institute – Capstone Academy
+Types of bipolar disorder treatment offered at Detroit Behavioral Institute in Michigan

 All of the programming options offered here at Detroit Behavioral Institute – Capstone Academy utilize evidence-based practices that are delivered by a highly experienced team of clinicians.
 With individualized treatment plans begin afforded to all patients, our caring team of professionals is able to specialize care to meet each and every unique need brought forth by each patient.
 Through the use of cognitive behavioral therapy, dialectical behavioral therapy, trauma-focused cognitive behavioral therapy, motivational interviewing, and behavior modification, patients receive a full continuum of care that is necessary to find true healing and lasting recovery.